zydou/arti/crates/tor-rtcompat/README.md

 ### Why support `async_std`?

-Although Tokio currently a more popular and widely supported asynchronous runtime than `async_std` is, we believe that it's critical to build Arti against multiple runtimes.
+Although Tokio is currently a more popular and widely supported asynchronous runtime than `async_std`, we believe that it's critical to build Arti against multiple runtimes.

 By supporting multiple runtimes, we avoid making tokio-specific